 “When opening your chest, you’re also opening your heart chakra.
 You are stretching spiritually by unlocking the heart centre.
 This unlocking opens you up to receive and give more love in your life.”

 Handstand Peak Pose

-For a yoga handstand pose you could include the following wrist and arm strengtheners into your lesson plan…
+For a yoga handstand pose, you could include the following wrist and arm strengtheners in your lesson plan…

 Yoga Lesson Plans Focusing On A GROUP OF POSTURES

 You could include several Arm Balances such as Arm pressure Balance, Crane, Inclined Plane, Inclined Plane Variations, Firefly Balance, One Legged Sage Balance and Peacock.

 You could include several Backbends such as Lotus, Sphinx, Cobra, Upward Facing Dog, Crocodile, Crescent Moon, Frog, Bow, Gheranda, Camel, East Stretch, Bridge, Fish, Upward Facing Bow, Inverted Staff, Advanced Bow, Reclined Hero, Pigeon, Royal Pigeon.